Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Numerical Results

 \subsection{Performance and comparison to other models}

 In this section, we assess the performance of the iResNet reconstruction scheme and compare it with both traditional and deep-learning-based reconstruction methods.

-The performance of the iResNet and the small iResNet w.r.t.\ PSNR and SSIM across all three noise levels $\delta$ depending on the Lipschitz parameter $L$ is illustrated in Figure~\ref{fig:performance depending on L, nonlinear} for the nonlinear diffusion operator and in Figure~\ref{fig:performance depending on L, linear} for the linear blurring operator.
-One can observe that the reconstruction performance increases as the Lipschitz parameter $L$ approaches $1$ for both forward operators and across all noise levels.
-Additionally, the larger iResNet outperforms the smaller iResNet at Lipschitz parameters close to $1$, while their performance is similar on average at lower Lipschitz parameters.
+The performance of the iResNet and the small iResNet with respect to PSNR and SSIM across all three noise levels $\delta$ depending on the Lipschitz parameter $L$ is illustrated in Figure~\ref{fig:performance depending on L, nonlinear} for the nonlinear diffusion operator and in Figure~\ref{fig:performance depending on L, linear} for the linear blurring operator.
+One can observe that the reconstruction performance increases as the Lipschitz parameter $L$ approaches one for both forward operators and across all noise levels.
+Additionally, the larger iResNet outperforms the smaller iResNet at Lipschitz parameters close to one, while their performance is similar on average at lower Lipschitz parameters.
 This behavior is expected, as the Lipschitz constraint reduces the network's expressiveness, particularly at smaller Lipschitz parameters.
 Based on these observations, the following investigations will focus on the highest Lipschitz parameter, $L=0.999$.